mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 TL;DR - An introduction to abstract rewriting systems, lindenmayer systems, and formal grammars, exploring the philosophical motivation, mathematical theory, practical applications, and major assumptions.

+Feel free to skip the background + theory and head to the [next part of this sequence](https://mundyreimer.github.io/blog/lindenmayer-grammars-1) of articles where we implement Lindenmayer systems in Python to generate plant-like structures.

 ---

 ### Motivation